mailhyuil/mailhyuil.github.io/docs/flutter & dart/dart collection if, for.md

-# dart collection for, if
+# dart collection if, for

 ```dart
 var nums = [